-Covid-19: Centre bans export of anti-malarial drug, sanitisers, ventilators and masks
+Covid-19: India bans export of malaria drug, sanitisers, ventilators and masks

 Hydroxycloroquine has been recommended for treating healthcare workers handling coronavirus cases and asymptomatic household contacts of lab-confirmed cases.